 1. Use the operating system to power down the system.
-2. After the system has completely shut-down, disconnect the AC power cord from the power strip or outlet.
-3. Disconnect the power cord from the power supply module.
+2. After the system has completely shut-down, disconnect the AC power cord(s) from the power strip or outlet.
+(If your system has more than one power supply, remove the AC power cords from all power supply modules) 3.
+Disconnect the power cord(s) from the power supply module(s).